Interstate 69 in Indiana: SIU 3

-From I-465 on the southwest side of Indianapolis, I-69 will follow the route of SR 37 south via Martinsville to Bloomington, at which point a new terrain routing to the southwest now serves NSWC Crane Division, Washington, and Oakland City.
+From I-465 on the southwest side of Indianapolis, I-69 follows the route of SR 37 south via Martinsville to Bloomington, at which point a new terrain routing to the southwest now serves NSWC Crane Division, Washington, and Oakland City.
 The route intersects I-64, at southern terminus of SIU 3.
 Beyond there, SIU 4 of I-69 continues south along the former I-164 freeway into Evansville, where a new toll bridge is planned to enter Kentucky and cross the Ohio River near the existing US 41 bridges (just north of which I-69 temporarily ends).

 Tier 1 studies

-INDOT has taken a two-tier approach to completing the environmental impacts documentation required for construction to proceed.
+INDOT took a two-tier approach to completing the environmental impacts documentation required for construction to proceed.
 During the Tier 1 studies, 14 route alternatives were analyzed and compared against the "No-Build" option.
 Of these alternatives, nine were eliminated from consideration as either having too great of an impact on the natural and human environment, failing to achieve the stated goals established for the I-69 extension, or both.
 The five alternatives that remained were as follows: